michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 Install the Sound library

-- Open Sketch -> Import Library -> Add Library (notice many other library options)
+- Sketch -> Import Library -> Add Library (notice many other library options)
 - Search for Sound
-- Install *Sound library provided by The Processing Foundation*
+- Install *Sound* written by *The Processing Foundation*

 Play with examples